LarsenClose/courseManagementSystem/README.md

 rails generate migration CreateJoinTableSectionStudent section student
 ```

-> added an extra column to sections to indicate when number section of a class
+> added an extra column to sections to indicate which section number of a class

 Not using rubymine so I: